 - Plums (including natives like Kakadu Plum or Davidson’s Plums)

-- Banana - check out our comprehensive guide on growing bananas.
+- Banana - comprehensive guide on how to grow bananas.

 - Strawberries and other berries